What is Address Sanitizer?

 The following commands do a fresh SVN checkout/build of LLVM, Clang and the compiler runtime libraries with a revision confirmed to work:

 Now we can start our build, which can take a while depending on your machine specs.
-Adjust the
+In order to setup the build with the recommended

--j parameter to your needs depending on your CPUs:
+-j parameter to your needs depending on your CPUs (MacOSX users may need to add "

 Getting the source